ShareFacebook Twitter AddThis

 The most commonly used variety of thyme is the French one, which explains the many uses French cooks have for this fragrant herb.
 More than one hundred varieties exist including lemon thyme, orange thyme, silver thyme and anise thyme.

 The French use thyme liberally.
 It is one of the ingredients in the spice mix herbes de Provence the bouquet garni, herbs wrapped in cheesecloth which are added to soups and stocks and removed at the end of the cooking process.
-Sprigs of thyme are added to famous French dishes like the seafood stew bouillabaisse and beef burgundy.
+Sprigs of thyme are added to famous French dishes like the seafood stew bouillabaisse and coq au vin.

 Ideally, you would keep a pot of thyme by your windowsill, just like you would basil.
 If you don’t opt for growing your own, you can always buy some at the grocery store.
 When buying fresh thyme, look for evenly colored leaves and a strong aroma.